Kyuu-Ji/htb-write-up/lecasadepapel/write-up-lecasadepapel.md

 # LeCasaDePapel

-This is the write-up for the box Fortune that got retired at the 27th July 2019.
+This is the write-up for the box LeCasaDePapel that got retired at the 27th July 2019.
 My IP address was 10.10.14.248 while I did this.

 Let's put this in our hosts file: